PaddyCello/CornHub/README.md

 Known or suspected bugs:
 - One or two images from the database don’t load
 - Geolocation settings on Weather component don’t always automatically default to user’s location
-- cornhubapp.herokuapp.com may not always redirect to the page unless the prefix http:// is specifically entered as part of the URL
 - Scrollbars may not stay hidden on Firefox
 - Default germination temperature is not the same on PlantShow as it is on NewPlant